-Michael Travis provides legal advice to school and community college districts regarding administrative matters, litigation, personnel, and investigations.
+Michael T. Travis provides legal advice to school and community college districts regarding administrative matters, litigation, personnel, labor relations, and investigations.

-Mr. Travis is recognized as one of California’s top attorneys in school and education law, having been selected for the “Rising Stars” list of exceptional attorneys in “Super Lawyers” magazine each year from 2013 through 2018.
+Mr. Travis is recognized as one of California’s top attorneys in school and education law, having been selected for the “Rising Stars” list of exceptional attorneys in the Thomson Reuters “Super Lawyers” magazine each year from 2013 through 2020.

 Somin v.
 Porter (2018) Successfully obtained a three-year civil harassment restraining order in favor of community college instructor against a former student who threatened to kill her in a series of messages sent on the social media site Facebook.
 The decision was unanimously upheld by the Court of Appeal.
 Read the full Court of Appeal opinion here.

 G.J. v.
 Torrance Unified School District (2016) Litigation pertaining to alleged injuries sustained in a trip-and-fall incident at a middle school.
 Settled on the first day of trial for nuisance value.